pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I need to get out of this {noun}!

 ## white elephant
-Our monolithic code has become a white elephant so we've decided to move into microservices.
+* Our monolithic code has become a white elephant so we've decided to move into microservices.
+* Is it another white elephant like the Concorde?
+* We wanted to ensure it didn't become a white elephant".

 ## mouth watering